 – Tell about the team itself.

 The Model gets teams moving!
-Teams build a representation of what they are researching, based off the Challenge, and incorporate simple machines and movement into their creation.
+Teams build a representation of what they are researching, based on the Challenge, and incorporate simple machines and movement into their creation.

 – Design a Model made of LEGO® parts.
-Typically, a team of six will use 400 to 1,000 LEGO parts during the season.
+Typically, a team of 5 will use 400 to 1,000 LEGO parts during the season.